byJeevan/Swift_Playgrounds/Swift Notes/Generics.md

 #### The advantage of using generics over `Any` type that
 - They still allow the compiler to enforce strong type-safety.
-- With generics, you would not work with Any,  saving you from downcasting at runtime.
+- With generics, you would not work with `Any`,  saving you from downcasting at runtime.

 ### Generic Method/Function
 ```